-Additionally, the University maintains campus crime logs for public viewing.
+Additionally, the University maintains campus daily crime logs for public viewing.
 The crime logs include the nature, date, time and general location of each crime reported that occurred within the University's Clery geography, as well as the disposition of the complaint, if known.
 However, if there is clear and convincing evidence that the release of such information would jeopardize an ongoing criminal investigation or the safety of an individual, cause a suspect to flee or evade detection, or result in the destruction of evidence, such information may be withheld temporarily until that damage is no longer likely to occur from the release of such information.
-A copy of the crime log and other crime statistics for the University may be requested from the Safety and Security Department at (914) 773-3700 or security@pace.edu.
+The crime log for the most recent 60-day period is available for public inspection during normal business hours.
+A copy of the crime log and other crime statistics (including access to inspect any portion of the log that is older than 60-days) for the University may be requested from the Safety and Security Department at (914) 773-3700 or security@pace.edu.

-Quick Reference - Pace University y Safety and Security Contact Information New York City Campus Safety and Security One Pace Plaza, G-Level (212) 346-1800 Available 24/7 Pleasantville Campus Safety and Security Alumni Hall (914) 773-3400 Available 24/7 Gannett House Admin (914) 773-3700 White Plains School of Law Safety and Security Preston Hall (914) 422-4300 Available 24/7
+Pace University Safety and Security Contact Information

+New York City Campus Pleasantville Campus Elisabeth Haub School of Safety and Security Safety and Security Law White Plains Campus One Pace Plaza, G-Level Alumni Hall (914) 773-3400 Safety and Security (212) 346-1800 Available 24/7 Available 24/7 Preston Hall Gannett House Admin (914) 773-3700 (914) 422-4300 Available 24/7